themanyone/freespeech-vr/README.md

 # FreeSpeech-vr

-*Experimental version for Python3, Gtk3, and Gstreamer1.0.*
+*Experimental version for Python3, Gtk3, and Gstreamer1.0.* This project has largely been replaced by [whisper_dictation](https://github.com/themanyone/whisper_dictation), which retains the ability to type text into graphical applications, but does not technically require a graphical OS (yay for Linux from scratch).
+And it has better voice recognition.

 FreeSpeech is a free and open-source (FOSS), cross-platform Python front-end for [Carnegie Mellon University's excellent open source CMU Sphinx speech recognition toolkit](http://cmusphinx.sourceforge.net/).